 In my presentation at LeanIX’s Virtual EA Connect Day, I discussed the incredible role of enterprise architecture (EA) in helping organizations faster realize the benefits of digital business models.
 Even before COVID-19 and this current period of accelerated modernization, it was clear for most organizations that EA was instrumental in mastering digitalization and making the shift to new employee experiences, stronger efficiency and risk control, and innovative technology-based work processes.

 Recently, EAs have been tasked with hitting these targets much earlier than expected, and I am proud to say, LeanIX has made it possible for those throughout industries to condense years of planning and implementation into just a few months.

 These two quotations from industry colleagues of mine express this development very well:

 “EA is involved in more decisions than ever before.
 We finally have the seat at the table we were always looking for.” – Head of EA, Manufacturing

 “The EA tool has become the go-to tool to get an overview about ownership and responsibilities on business and technology.” – Enterprise Architect, Financial Services

 In a remarkable unfolding, senior management representing both business and IT are frequently depending on EAs when it comes to shaping new business models and securing critical capabilities.
-Much of this, I would say, is a result of LeanIX equipping EAs with the means to leverage the data and capabilities of EA in real time.
+Much of this, I would say, is a result of LeanIX equipping EAs with the means to leverage the data and capabilities of EA in real-time.

 The Rise of Actionable EA

-LeanIX was founded eight years ago with an idea of evolving EA into a more collaborative practice that could involve more people than ever before.
+LeanIX was founded eight years ago with the idea of evolving EA into a more collaborative practice that could involve more people than ever before.
 Over time, we came to refer to this approach as “EA for Everyone,” a vision based on the following principles: